snowandsnow-snow/Mini-Project-2/README.md

 For Categorical Variables:

-For some caterical variables which have too many categories but very unbalanced, they will be grouped into less categories:
+Some caterical variables which have too many categories but very unbalanced, they will be grouped into less categories:
 1. education: college VS. non-college
 2. month :special months (Mar. & Sep. & Otc. & Dec) VS. others
 ### Bivariate analysis of target versus categorical input variables